spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 viewer pane to inspect the result.
 You can also save the result to a FITS format file by pressing :guilabel:`SAVE AS FITS`.

-For example, the middle image viewer in the screenshot above shows the Moment 1 map for a continuum-subtracted cube.
+For example, the right image viewer in the screenshot above shows the Moment 2 map for a continuum-subtracted cube.
 Note that the cube should first be continuum-subtracted in order to create continuum-free moment maps of an emission line.
 Moment maps of continuum emission can also be created, but moments other than moment 0 may not be physically meaningful.
-Also note that the units in the moment 1 and moment 2 maps reflect the units of the spectral axis (Angstroms in this case).
-The units of the input cube should first be converted to velocity units before running the plugin if those units are desired for the output moment maps.
+Also note that by default, the units in the moment 1 and moment 2 maps reflect the units of the spectral axis (microns in this case).
+For moments higher than 0, the output units can instead be converted to velocity (e.g., m/s for moment 1, m2/s2 for moment 2, etc.) by selecting the :guilabel:`Velocity` radio button under :guilabel:`Output Units` and providing a reference wavelength, commonly that of the spectral line of interest.

 Line or Continuum Maps
 ----------------------